src-d/guide/talent/career_development.md

 Juniors will usually be promoted from internships or hired at the end of their studies.

-#### Junior+ Engineer
+#### Engineer I

-Junior+ is an intermediate level before non-junior positions.
-It will usually be an intermediate step in promotion from junior or for new hires not yet ready for non-junior position but with significantly more experience.
+Engineers (II) are able to work comfortably on small tasks with any supervision, also he succeeded working on mid/big size tasks and is able to understand the outreach of his tasks.

-#### Engineer
+#### Engineer II

-Engineers are expected to work autonomously on most tasks, create projects from scratch and be involved actively in design of new features.
+Engineers (II) are expected to work autonomously on most tasks, create projects from scratch and be involved actively in design of new features.

 #### Senior Engineer I